GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 The students should notice how bad the performance and imagine what the user experience would be like if the metrics are like this.
 Their goal is to create achievable SLOs based on the current perfomance.
 For example if the chat latency p99 is around 9 seconds, it is realistic to bring it down to around 5 seconds, and NOT < 1 second.

-#### Getting Started

-This section helps you address the challenges in defining and achieving SLOs for the Movie Guru app.

 SLO 1: App Accessibility and Responsiveness

 Current State: 90% availability, p99 latency of 3 seconds.